Best Golf Drivers For Mid Handicappers 2024

 When purchasing a new big stick, it is crucial to ask yourself just what you need from it.
 Is distance your main priority or are you looking for something to help you find more fairways?
 We'd always recommend a custom fitting with a PGA Pro but if you know what you're looking for you can make an informed decision.

-If accuracy is what you're after, go for something with a high MOI or adjustable weights to help alter spin and flight characteristics.
-If distance is key to you, look at a low-spinning driver to help ensure your ball doesn't balloon too much.
+If accuracy is your primary focus then you should go for something with a high MOI and/or adjustable weights which will help alter spin and flight characteristics to dial in your ideal setting.
+If distance is your priority then look at a low-spinning driver to help ensure your ball doesn't balloon too much.
 If you're after something in the middle, the so-called 'standard' heads in most driver ranges will suit you the best.

 FAQs